inlab-geo/espresso/docs/source/developer_guide/develop.rst

      - :code:`espresso_machine/new_contribution/_template/example_name.py`
      - :code:`espresso_machine/new_contribution/_template/README.md`

-4. Ensure build and validation scripts are compatible with new changes.
-Check by running:
+4. Test the new contribution generation script by running:

-   - :code:`espresso_machine/build_package/validate.py --pre`
-   - :code:`espresso_machine/build_package/build.py`
-   - :code:`espresso_machine/build_package/validate.py --post`
+   - :code:`python test/test_examples.py`
-   - :code:`espresso_machine/build_package/build.py --pre --post`

    Examine reported error (if any) to locate whether to change scripts themselves, or to edit the template files under :code:`espresso_machine/new_contribution/_template`.